 Lower School at CBA is relational and engaging.
-We focus on relationships before the school year begins with teacher home visits and Kindergarten open house.
-This emphasis continues for each child with Community Circle in their classrooms, in our mentorship program called Bobcat Buddies, and through collaborative work with their peers.
+We focus on relationships before the school year begins with teacher home visits and a Kindergarten open house.
+This emphasis continues with Community Circle in the classroom, mentoring between older and younger students through Bobcat Buddies, and collaborative work with peers.

-Each of these foster a nurturing environment that prepares students for learning.
-We engage students through hands-on experiences that connect national standards with real-world applications.
-This makes learning meaningful and fun.
+Each of these fosters a nurturing environment for learning.
+Teachers engage students through hands-on experiences—connecting national standards with real-world applications.
+Learning like this is meaningful and fun.

 Kindergarden Field Study